Needlecrafts Crochet Crochet Basics

 The Spruce / Mollie Johanson

-Next, insert your hook into the "eye" that you just made.
+Next, insert your hook into the "eye" you just made.
 Yarn over and pull through.
-There will now be two loops on your hook.
+Your hook will now have two loops.

 • 06 of 14